dgraph-io/dgraph/CONTRIBUTING.md

 ### Part-Time Contributors

 Anyone can become a part-time contributor and help out on implementing polkadot client.
-The responsibilities of a part-time contributor include:
+Contributions can be made in the following ways:

 -   Engaging in Gitter conversations, asking the questions on how to begin contributing to the project
 -   Opening up github issues to express interest in code to implement